-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-There were no known misstatements detected as a result of audit procedures that were more than trivial.
+Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial and communicate them to the appropriate level of management.
+Management has corrected all such misstatements.

 There were no known uncorrected misstatements that were more than trivial.